linarydholm/next-react-slider/README.md

 - **Option 1 (recommended):** Copy everything from app/components/Slider.tsx with <kbd>cmd</kbd> + <kbd>A</kbd>.
 Create a new file that ends with .tsx for the component in your own project and paste the Slider here.
 - **Option 2:** Use git clone to get the full repo.

+Don't forget to run `npm install` to get all dependencies.

 ## How to use:

 The Slider-component renders the children in a slider automatically.
 Map out your components inside the Slider (recommended) or build your components directly in it.